HectorMtz22/micro-p9-esp32/README.md

-# Counter with Buttons (Debounce and Delay)
+# External Interrupts (With Hardware Debounce)

+This project consists in the use of interrupts to control the state of 6 leds manually.

-This project consists in a counter that increment or decrement by one and shows the output in a 7-Segment Display.
+You'll have a counter that decrements automatically from 9 to 0 to a 7-Segment Display.

-In this project I'm working with the difference between using a Debounce with software or a typical delay for the buttons.
+You'll also implement a hardware-based Debouncing for the buttons, because you can't implement delay on the interruptions.

 ## Folder contents

-The project **button_debounce** contains one source file in C language [main.c](main/main.c).
+The project **external_interrupts** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).